Neve Tzedek

-Neve Tzedek (נְוֵה צֶדֶק, נווה צדק, lit.
-Oasis of Justice) is a neighborhood in southwestern Tel Aviv, Israel.
+Neve Tzedek (נווה צדק) is a neighborhood in southwestern Tel Aviv, Israel.
 It was the first Jewish neighborhood to be built outside the old city of the ancient port of Jaffa.
-It was founded in 1883 by a group of 48 Jewish families led by Shimon Rokach, a Jerusalem pioneer of agriculture, and Aharon Chelouche, a landowner and businessman from Jaffa.
+It was founded in 1883 by a group of 48 Jewish families led by Shimon Rokach, a Jerusalemite pioneer of agriculture, and Aharon Chelouche, a landowner and businessman from Jaffa.
 At the beginning of the 20th century, Neve Tzedek was the cultural center of the developing Tel Aviv, where many prominent representatives of the Jewish creative intelligentsia lived and worked, including the future Nobel laureate Shmuel Yosef Agnon and the artist Nachum Gutman, who described life in Neve Tzedek in their autobiographical works.

 After the formation of the State of Israel in 1948, Neve Tzedek became one of the centers for the settlement of new immigrants.
-Having survived years of neglect in the 1970s, Neve Tzedek was slated for demolition, but as a result of public opposition, it was decided to restore the historic quarter, and since the 1990s it has become increasingly bohemian and fashionable.
-The area, which eventually became part of Tel Aviv and no longer has municipal self-government, is now one of the city's attractions, attracting tourists with its turn-of-the-century atmosphere, historical buildings, artisan workshops, shops and cafes.
+Having survived years of neglect in the 1970s, Neve Tzedek was slated for demolition, but public opposition led to a decision to restore the historic quarter; since the 1990s, it has become increasingly bohemian and fashionable.
+The area, which eventually became part of Tel Aviv and no longer has municipal self-government, is now one of the city's attractions, drawing tourists with its turn-of-the-century atmosphere, historic buildings, artisan workshops, shops, and cafes.